 Supply Enough for Guests

 As a rule of thumb, you will need about 3 to 5 pounds per guest if they are the main protein of the meal.
+There’s no greater catastrophe than not having enough crawfish for everyone!

 Get Your Pots Ready